percona/psmdb-docs/docs/authentication.md

 ## LDAP authentication with SASL

-LDAP authentication with  means that both the client and the server establish a SASL session using the SASL library.
+LDAP authentication with SASL means that both the client and the server establish a SASL session using the SASL library.
 Then authentication (bind) requests are sent to the LDAP server through the SASL authentication daemon (`saslauthd`) that acts as a remote proxy for the `mongod` server.

 The following components are necessary for external authentication to work: